dgerosa/pdetclassifier/README.md

 - `psi`: polarization.
 - `snr`: the SNR
 - `det`: detectability, equal to 1 if detectable or 0 if not detectable.
-The frame of the spins is defined such that z is along L at 20Hz (as in `lal`).
+The frame of the spins is defined such that z is along L at 20 Hz (as in `lal`).

-The `predictions` one gets at the end is a list of 0s and 1s to estimate the detectability.
-You can then marginalize over the extrinsic angles to compute the detection probability pdet (by default the pdet function assumes isotropic inclination, sky-location and polarization).
+The `predictions` one gets at the end is a list of 0s and 1s, encoding the predicted detectability.
+One can then marginalize over the extrinsic angles to compute the detection probability pdet (by default the `pdet` function assumes isotropic inclination, sky-location and polarization).

 ## Example 2: train your own neural network